Educational Opportunities at Walt Disney World

 Discovery Island and Oasis

 Discovery Island is home to some great animal exhibits and in interactive adventure that will take guest all over the park.
 When looking for educational opportunities at Animal Kingdom the Wilderness Explorers program is the perfect activity.
 This activity points out educational lessons that are available as you tour the park.
-If you are interested in education, don’s miss Discovery Island!
+The Wilderness Explorer handbook may have both adults and kids learning some new facts about culture and about animals.

 Simply the experience of traveling from home to Walt Disney World can be an educational experience.
 Whether arriving by car, train, plane, or boat, kids can learn while getting to their final, magical destination.
 If driving, let kids look at maps and learn about roadside destinations.
 Flying is a learning experience in itself.
 Teach kids about airplanes and air travel.
 Learning about travel is extremely beneficial for kids, as it is a practical tool to be used forever.